JackScottAU/Amethyst/Docs/Architecture.md

 The kernel will be a microkernel.
 Drivers will exist in userland.

+The microkernel will be responsible for the following things:

+- Scheduling
+- Memory Management (Physical and Virtual)
+- Resource Management (Interrupts, I/O Space, etc)

+All other tasks (including paging virtual memory to disk) will be handled by userspace services.

 The kernel will present three different APIs to the userland:

 - Driver API
 - POSIX API
 - Amethyst Native API

 All three will use the same ABI (kernel will provide all calls for all processes) but statically linked library will be different.